Khovanov homology and rational unknotting: Rational tangles and the -invariant

 with $e$ an isomorphism.
 Then $C$ is homotopy equivalent to

-\end{lem} Using Gaussian elimination as stated in the above lemma, one may eliminate the domain and target of an isomorphism in a chain complex, by paying the price of introducing a new differential $f\circ e^{-1}\circ d$. \begin{proof}[Proof of \cref{thm:thompson}]

-We proceed by induction over the number of transformations $y\mapsto 1/y$ and $y \mapsto y + 1$ necessary to reach $x$ from $1$.
-For $x = 1$, observe that $[T]^{\bullet}$ is homotopy equivalent (in fact isomorphic) to a zigzag complex with graph equal to $zz(1)$, by the definition of the Bar-Natan complex of a tangle consisting of a single crossing.
+\end{lem} Using Gaussian elimination as stated in the above lemma, one may eliminate the domain and target of an isomorphism in a chain complex, by paying the price of introducing a new differential $f\circ e^{-1}\circ d$. \begin{proof}[Proof of \cref{thm:thompson}] We proceed by induction over the number of transformations $y\mapsto 1/y$ and $y \mapsto y + 1$ necessary to reach $x$ from~$1$.
+For~$x = 1$, observe that $[T]^{\bullet}$ is homotopy equivalent (in fact isomorphic) to a zigzag complex with graph equal to~$zz(1)$, by the definition of the Bar-Natan complex of a tangle consisting of a single crossing.